Last Updated: 7/30/2023 | July 30th, 2023

-The problem is not the destination — the problem is where you are going.
+The problem isn‘t the destination — the problem is where you’re going when you’re there.
 The only thing that’s touristy are the spots you choose to see.
 The beaten path is beaten because it’s popular and everyone wants to see it.
 Why do the crowds clutter around the Eiffel Tower?
 Because it’s amazing.
 Why do people flock to Times Square?
 Because it’s iconic.

-But if you’re sick of tourists and want a “local feel” avoid those spots.
+But if you’re sick of tourists and want a “local feel,” all you have to do is avoid those spots.
 Venture away from the crowds.
 Odds are good that you won’t find them a few blocks over.
 90% never stray off the path.
 To say a city of millions of people is “touristy” is to focus on the tourist spots and then say that the whole city/country/region is like that.

 And that’s just not true.

-If you are only visiting the most famous sights, you will find any place touristy.
-Walk away from that area and head down a back alley and into a new neighborhood and suddenly you’re surrounded by locals and experiencing local life.
+If you‘re only visiting the most famous sights, you’ll find any place touristy.
+Walk away from that area and head down a back alley and into a new neighborhood, and suddenly you’re surrounded by locals and experiencing local life.

 And once you start doing that, you’ll never call any city touristy ever again.